DocsScript Studio › Create + name + colour storylines

 Descriptive "Childhood flashback", "Lighthouse secret" Recalling across many episodes

-Character relationship "J × A", "Father-son line" Two-character / multi-character focus
+Character relationship "J × A", "Father-son line" Two- / multi-character focus

 Theme "Forgiveness theme", "Disappearance theme" Theme-driven works